delvtech/everlong/README.md

 #### EverlongStrategy

-A `TokenizedStrategy` that converts deposited assets into long positions in Hyperdrive.
+- A `TokenizedStrategy` that converts deposited assets into long positions in Hyperdrive.

-When longs become mature, they are sold and new longs are purchased with the proceeds.
+- When longs become mature, they are sold and new longs are purchased with the proceeds.

-Immature longs will be sold to fulfill withdrawals/redemptions.
+- Immature longs will be sold to fulfill withdrawals/redemptions.

 #### EverlongVault

-A Yearn v3 Vault that deposits into an `EverlongStrategy`.
+- A Yearn v3 Vault that deposits into an `EverlongStrategy`.

-Can maintain a set level of idle liquidity to service withdrawals/redemptions without forcing the strategy to sell immature longs.
+- Can maintain a set level of idle liquidity to service withdrawals/redemptions without forcing the strategy to sell immature longs.

-_Future Plans_: Deposit into multiple `EverlongStrategy`s to receive weighted
+- _Future Plans_: Deposit into multiple `EverlongStrategy`s to receive weighted
   average yields from each.

 #### RoleManager

-Handles assignment and validation of the various privileged roles in the system.
+- Handles assignment and validation of the various privileged roles in the system.

-Offers additional functionality via periphery contracts like `DebtAllocator` and `Accountant`.
+- Offers additional functionality via periphery contracts like `DebtAllocator` and `Accountant`.

-Maintains a list of all vaults under control of the `RoleManager`.
+- Maintains a list of all vaults under control of the `RoleManager`.

 #### DebtAllocator

-Provides the needed triggers that enable a keeper to perform automated debt updates for the vault and its strategies.
+- Provides the needed triggers that enable a keeper to perform automated debt updates for the vault and its strategies.
+- Enables specifying how much liquidity to deposit from a vault into each of its strategies.

 #### Accountant

-Can charge fees, issue refunds, and run a health check on any reported gains or losses during a strategy's report.
+- Can charge fees, issue refunds, and run a health check on any reported gains or losses during a strategy's report.

 ### Roles